marilius12/taxes/pages/common-mistakes.md

 Most countries will still tax your local-sourced income.
 For example, as a tax non-resident, if you keep a rental property in your home country, your rental income will be subject to **withholding tax**.
 The same applies to other income sourced locally like interest or dividends.
 You may also need to file a non-resident income tax return to report this income.

-> If I invest in stocks through my foreign company, I can pay a lower withholding tax on dividends.
+> If I invest in stocks through my offshore company, I can pay a lower withholding tax on dividends.

 Most countries have **anti-treaty shopping** provisions, in particular, **limitation on benefits clauses**.
 If you want to benefit from a reduced WTH tax rate in a foreign country, you will need to establish economic substance there.